-I wish I had started keeping track of my recipes and cooking 20 years ago.
+I wish I had started keeping track of my recipes 20 years ago.
 I’m doing it now .
-My style has changed lately as I’ve come across a few food allergies in an attempt to sort through some health issues.
-In doing so, I’ve been on a steep learning curve landing squarly in the Keto camp and Internittent fasting.
+My style has changed lately as I’ve come across a few food allergies and in an attempt to sort through some health issues I’ve become pretty adept at modifying recipes.
+In doing so, I’ve been on a steep learning curve landing squarely in the Keto camp and intermittent fasting.
 This is not about fasting.
-This is about the unfasting part of being conscious of food.
+This is about the un-fasting part of being conscious of food.

 Welcome to my kitchen

-I’ve had a love for food and cooking for people since I was a young girl.
+I’ve had a love for food and cooking since I was a young girl.
 At some age, after watching Julia Child, for some reason, I was allowed to reproduce what had been demonstrated on PBS.
 I was captivated.
 I guess it was good enough because I was never stopped from cooking and trying any recipe I had found.
-I didn’t know about technique, tools, ingredients, searing, sauces, seasoning..nothing.
+I didn’t know about technique, tools, ingredients, searing, sauces, seasoning … nothing.
 I just emulated what I saw and somehow, I was good at it.
 I came up with food flavors, textures, balance and things were well seasoned.
 Luck?
 Skill?
 Talent?
 I don’t know.
 I just love food.

 Keto slow roasted beef chuck in taco seasoning with a garlicky cilantro sauce and a crunchy red cabbage and daikon slaw.
 I toasted a low carb/high fiber tortilla.